 The question is: Where to go for a city break in Europe?
-Luckily, we’ve covered 10 of the best city breaks for you to choose from within this blog.
-From the cheapest city breaks to some of the most romantic take your pick…
+Luckily, we’ve covered 10 of the best city breaks for you to choose from below.
+From the cheapest city breaks to the most romantic – take your pick.

 What are the top 10 city breaks in Europe?